 The 14 Steps to Study Abroad in Germany as an International Student

 Step 1: Budget Evaluation

 When considering being an international student in Germany, the first and the most important step is to realistically evaluate your budget, as well as considering the possibility of whether you could obtain a scholarship or a loan.

-It’s worth noting that many study programs will require you to open a Blocked Account: (link to company on Finanzads who offers this).
+It’s worth noting that many study programs will require you to open a Blocked Account.

 This is a special kind of bank account for foreign students in Germany, separate from your other finances.
 It serves as proof of your financial resources when applying for a German student visa.

 The majority of universities in Germany do not provide accommodation, hence you need to calculate accommodation costs separately from the budget you allocate to studies.